Sangeethbala/Extarct-invariant-features-using-equivariant-autoencoder/README.md

 Latent space was used to train a neural network which showed an improved classification quality.

-Description is given in the presentation attached.
+Description and results of the project are given in the presentation attached.